-QAI provides independent, third-party organic certification to products at every stage from farm to fork to the USDA National Organic Program (NOP); Mexico Organics Product Law Standard (LPO); Canadian Organic Regime (COR); Quebec Organic Reference Standards; European Union Organic Regulation (EU No 1169/2011); Japan Agricultural Standard (JAS) and NSF/ANSI 305 Organic Personal Care Products.
-We can also help companies that want to export organic products to Japan and Korea via the country’s respective equivalency agreements.
+QAI provides independent, third-party organic certification to products at every stage from farm to fork to the USDA National Organic Program (NOP); Mexico Organics Product Law Standard (LPO); Canadian Organic Regime (COR); Quebec Organic Reference Standards; European Union Organic Regulation (EU No 1169/2011) and NSF/ANSI 305 Organic Personal Care Products.
+QAI also helps companies that want to export organic products to Japan, Korea, Taiwan and other international markets.

 Five Steps to Organic Certification